French fries. We have an on-again off-again relationship.

 - 3 cloves garlic, minced

-- Chop potatoes into matchsticks by halving, halving once more, then cutting into wedges, then strips.
+- Chop potatoes into matchsticks by halving, halving once more, then cutting into wedges and then strips.

-- Line two baking sheets with foil and generously spray with nonstick spray.
+- Line two baking sheets with parchment paper (updated from foil, which sticks more) and generously spray with nonstick spray.

 - Arrange fries a single layer making sure they aren’t touching too much.
 This will help them crisp up and cook evenly.